johndgiese/dotvim/README.md

 ### 2. Install ctags

 Ctags is a program that parses your code and generates links between files.
+Ctags is used by a few plugins that I have, and they will complain if you don't have them installed.
+You can remove the plugins, but I reccomend trying to install ctags.
+It is super useful.
 You can read about it [here](http://ctags.sourceforge.net/)

 ### 3. Create a symbolic link to your vimrc

 	n -s ~/.vim/vimrc ~/.vimrc

-You may wonder why not just copy vimrc up a directory and name it .vimrcl, by moving it up a directory we would take it out of the repository, and would no longer be able to track changes.
+You may wonder why not just copy vimrc up a directory and name it .vimrc?
+By moving it up a directory we would take it out of the repository, and would no longer be able to track changes.
 Note that I don't use a gvimrc file, instead I use an if statement in my vimrc; this keeps all my settings in a single file.

 ### 4. Update a global variable in the vimrc
 You need to update a single directory in your vimrc (the line is towards the top of the file)

 ### 5. Add any necessary dependencies for the vipy plugin
-Finally, if you want to use the vipy plug, you will have to insta[here](https://github.com/johndgiese/vipy)
+Finally, if you want to use the vipy plug, you will have to install a few additional dependencies as described [here](https://github.com/johndgiese/vipy)

 # How this vim setup differs from normal vim